Everyone knows the problem: an ugly stain spoils your suit trousers or jacket.

 Pay attention to the care label

-Special detergent protects the material
+Special detergent is gentle on the material

 If your suit is made of new wool, you should use a wool detergent when washing it at home.

-Test fabric before washing
+Test the fabric before washing

-How hand washing differs from washing in a machine
+How hand washing differs from machine washing

 Hand wash